theharuun/MachineLearning_DeepLearning_NLP_Project/Readme.md

 ---

 # [EN]
-# Machine Learning & Deep Learning Project & Natural Language Processing (NLP)
+# Machine Learning & Deep Learning  & Natural Language Processing (NLP) Projects

 ## 📌 Project Overview
 This repository contains various Machine Learning , Deep Learning and Natural Language Processing (NLP) projects that explore different AI techniques.
 The goal is to provide structured and practical implementations of ML and DL concepts.